BrianSemiglia/LocationPicker/README.md

     Command -> Suggestion -> Validation? -> Command

 ##Verifiable
-The combination of a linear path and commands-as-values allows for observability which allow for features like:
+The combination of a linear path and commands-as-values allows for observability which allows for features like:

 1. Testing
 2. Rolling-back state (undo-manager)